promregator/promregator/docs/config.md

 This group configures the behavior of Promregator itself.
 It is mainly meant on how requests shall be handled, as soon as the Prometheus server starts to pull metrics.

 ### Subgroup "promregator.targets"
-Lists one or more Clound Foundry applications, which shall be queried for metrics.
+Lists one or more Cloud Foundry applications, which shall be queried for metrics.
 The subgroup expects an item list, which contains additional mandatory properties

 #### Item property "promregator.targets[].orgName" (mandatory)